zeyadsalah22/Job-Lander-Extension/README.md

 ### Problem Statement

 Job seekers often struggle with:
-- **Manual data entry**: Copying job details from postings to tracking spreadsheets
+- **Manual data entry**: Copying job details from postings to the tracking application
 - **Lost information**: Forgetting which questions were asked during applications
 - **Time waste**: Spending minutes on each application just for record-keeping
 - **Inconsistent tracking**: Missing details or forgetting to log applications